hvckdev/hvckxm/README.md

 ## hi there 👋 im hvck
-i am another one junior developer in this big world
+i am another one junior (probably middle but have no commercial experience) developer in this big world

 <!--
 **hvckxm/hvckxm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.